Pregnancy and urinary tract infections are common causes of urinary changes, but many other conditions can cause similar symptoms.

 Many kidney stones can be passed with the help of over-the-counter pain medications.

-Doctors may also prescribe drugs called alpha-blockers that help break the stones into smaller pieces.
+Doctors can also prescribe drugs called alpha-blockers that may help break the stones into smaller pieces.
+As things stand, research is inconclusive in this area.

 In rare cases, medical procedures are needed to break up and remove the kidney stones.